 There’s also the flair that Asia truly has it all.
 From overgrown forest temples to untouched beaches and even amazing nightlife.
 There are many reasons for you to pack your bags and visit or even live in Asia.

-Asia is one of the most desireable places to live in the world, so if you are thinking of moving to Asia but you’re not quite sure where is the best place to live in Asia for expats or if you are researching the best place to live and retire in Asia for both affordability and a high quality of life.
+Asia is one of the most desirable places to live in the world, so if you are thinking of moving to Asia but you’re not quite sure where is the best place to live in Asia for expats or if you are researching the best place to live and retire in Asia for both affordability and high quality of life.

-Asia is the most diverse and dynamic place that’s home to many of the world’s oldest civilization.
+Asia is the most diverse and dynamic place that’s home to many of the world’s oldest civilizations.
 The continent makes up 8.7 percent of the world’s surface area and 29.5 percent of its total land area.

-Summary: Best Places in Asia
+Best Places in Asia

 - Best Asian country to visit for the first time – Thailand